khoai23/exam_builder/data/lessons/quenya.md

 ##### {Latin} Highly inflected?

 ###### Like you wouldn't believe.
-Nouns are inflected for number (singular, plural), but also for case (is sentence subject, object, ownership, etc.) and usually belong to one of the three genders; Pronouns/Adjectives are inflected with matching nouns properties above; and verbs inflected the same plus tense (+ aspect), voice and mood.
+In Latin, nouns are inflected for number (singular, plural), but also for case (is sentence subject, object, ownership, etc.) and usually belong to one of the three genders; Pronouns/Adjectives are inflected with matching nouns properties above; and verbs inflected the same plus tense (+ aspect), voice and mood.
 In order to learn Latin, you would need to know the words (in the case of noun, also know the gender/rule to infer gender), and know all the rules to properly inflect them into the context you need it in.
 This make a very compact language with flexible word order, but likely a hard-to-learn language; and all of its successor tend to lessen the amount of inflection needed.<br>For more information, go to [Latin](learn?key=latin).

 ##### {Lazy} I just want to spout some trendy phases..